-You may hear it referred to as:
+You may hear secondary breast cancer referred to as:

 - metastatic breast cancer

 - secondary tumours